rdpeng/rprogdatascience/manuscript/apply.md

 [1] 0.9916910 1.1890256 0.5043966 9.2925392
 ~~~~~~~~

-So now, instead of the random numbers being between 0 and 1 (the default), the are all between 0 and 10.
+So now, instead of the random numbers being between 0 and 1 (the default), they are all between 0 and 10.

 The `lapply()` function and its friends make heavy use of _anonymous_ functions.
 Anonymous functions are like members of [Project Mayhem](http://en.wikipedia.org/wiki/Fight_Club)---they have no names.
 These are functions are generated "on the fly" as you are using `lapply()`.
 Once the call to `lapply()` is finished, the function disappears and does not appear in the workspace.